fortai-labs/saas-share-drive-bootstrapper/README.md

-# SaaS Share Drive Bootstrapper
+# aidir

-A Rust CLI tool for bootstrapping shared network storage for SaaS companies and other organizations based on a standardized directory structure defined in JSON.
+A Rust CLI tool for bootstrapping AI-ready directory structures for startups and organizations based on a standardized schema defined in JSON.

 ## Introduction

 In today's AI-powered workplace, organizing your company's digital assets isn't just about tidiness—it's about unlocking intelligence.
-The SaaS Share Drive Bootstrapper creates structured, AI-ready file systems that transform passive storage into active knowledge repositories.
+The aidir tool creates structured, AI-ready file systems that transform passive storage into active knowledge repositories.

 By generating directories with rich metadata and AI-friendly YAML frontmatter, this tool creates an environment where: